alexCortinaU/environments/README.md

 ## Description

-To  test the installation of different conda environments
+Test the installation of different conda environments.
+The minimum example (less amount of packages) has "_min" appended to the corresponding file name.

 ### Clone project
 ```bash